emckiernan/emg-book/chapter-05/chapter-5.md

 ## Overview

 The objective of this data analysis practical is to learn how to visually explore and quantify muscle fatigue from EMG recordings.
 All of the recordings analyzed below can be found in our GitHub repository (<https://github.com/emckiernan/electrophys/tree/master/EMG/EMGfatigue/data>), or new recordings can be obtained by performing the experimental practical in [Ch.
 4: Using EMG to measure muscle fatigue](oxa:EPpXta8zJdzN048lz8AR/oZzZ9YkLDYhuIWC3d5Sk "Ch.
 4: Using EMG to measure muscle fatigue") .
 The duration of this practical could vary depending on the programming experience of students and the goals of the class.
-This practical could be carried out in multiple sessions, especially if students are ask to first record EMGs and then analyze their own recordings.
+This practical could be carried out in multiple sessions, especially if students are asked to first record EMGs and then analyze their own recordings.
 Or, since this is an analysis practical, it could be done asynchronously as an assigned homework.
 Before carrying out this analysis practical, it is recommended that students first complete the analysis practicals in [Ch.
 2: Graphing and visually exploring EMG data](oxa:EPpXta8zJdzN048lz8AR/ASFQasVwRldUZm0nb6RC "Ch.
 2: Graphing and visually exploring EMG data") and [Ch.
 3: Filtering, processing, and analyzing EMG data](oxa:EPpXta8zJdzN048lz8AR/N4aWmYttZWOcQi2i2rNZ "Ch.
 3: Filtering, processing, and analyzing EMG data") .

 ## Setting up the notebook